keras-team/keras-io/templates/guides/keras-tuner/index.md

 # Hyperparameter Tuning

-These guides are for using Keras Tuner to tune the hyperparameters of the Keras models.
+These guides are deep-dives into specific topics of using Keras Tuner.

 ## Available guides